Quickstart: Create an Azure Search service in the portal

 Azure Search is a standalone resource used to plug in a search experience in custom apps.
-Although Azure Search integrates easily with other Azure services, you can also use it by itself, with apps on network servers, or with software running on other cloud platforms.
+Although Azure Search integrates easily with other Azure services, you can also use it as a standalone component, or integrate it with apps on network servers, or with software running on other cloud platforms.

 In this article, learn how to create an Azure Search resource in the Azure portal.